Faculty Promotion and Tenure

 Progress Toward Tenure and Third-Year Review

-- The Code requires that tenure-track faculty be evaluated in writing regarding progress toward tenure no later than the third full academic year in rank and annually thereafter.
-UNR Bylaws 3.4.4(b) specifies that such evaluation include "the program of improvement that must be undertaken to be considered for tenure at a later date."
+- The Code requires that tenure-track faculty be evaluated in writing regarding progress toward tenure no later than the third full academic year in rank.
+UNR Bylaws 3.4.4(b) requires that all tenure-track faculty be evaluated in writing regarding progress toward tenure annually following the third-year review (i.e., that there be written fourth- and fifth-year reviews) and that these reviews include "the program of improvement that must be undertaken to be considered for tenure at a later date."
 Best practice is to provide annual reviews of progress toward tenure beginning in the first academic year in rank.

 - The third-year review should include a thorough analysis of the probationary faculty member's work to date that identifies the program of improvement that must be undertaken.